It may be important for any landlord to give some thought to the situations where a letting property may be unoccupied.

 Having an extra few weeks available to you before you have to consider unoccupied cover may make a significant difference to the management of your budget.
 So while you may instinctively want to avoid thinking about situations where your property was untenanted and not earning you rental income, it may work to your advantage in the longer term.

-Comparing buy to let policies and getting specialist advice about the most appropriate cover for your let property before rather than after the event, may help you to stay in control.
+Comparing buy to let insurance policies and getting specialist advice about the most appropriate cover for your let property before rather than after the event, may help you to stay in control.